the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Collaboratively writing academic papers
 * Maintaining and catalysing communication on community fora
 * Planning for upcoming community initiatives
-* Running training courses & workshops
+* Running training courses and workshops
 * Reading and sharing publications relevant to the community
 * Managing membership lists
 * Mentoring community contributors